-The University of North Florida Police Department (UPD), a fully accredited police department through the Commission for Florida Law Enforcement Accreditation (CFA), was most recently accredited by the Commission on the 1st of November 2017.
-Our certification is valid for three years, so our next on-site review will occur in August 2020.
+The University of North Florida Police Department (UPD), a fully accredited police department through the Commission for Florida Law Enforcement Accreditation (CFA), was most recently accredited by the Commission in November 2020.
+Our certification is valid for three years, so our next on-site review will occur in August 2023.
 The UPD was initially accredited in 1999.

 Benefits of Accreditation to the University Community: